International Sponsors of War: Removal from public access

-At a certain time Austria, China, France and Hungary started to criticize the list.
+It was reported that Austria, China, France and Hungary had criticised the list and the inclusion of certain companies in it.
 China, in particular, a major consumer of Ukrainian grain, demanded in February 2024 the removal of 14 Chinese companies from the list to "eliminate negative impacts".
 Another cited reason was the frustration for singling out companies from countries that supported Ukraine.

 On 22 March 2024, the NACP announced the decision to close the list to public access and move its data to the Interdepartmental Working Group on Implementation of the State Sanctions Policy (IWG).
 The decision was based on the meeting of the Cabinet of Ministers of Ukraine on 15 March 2024.